The procedure of performing an appraisal deals with an evaluation which forms an opinion of value.

 It's possible you could be involved in a lawsuit - an appraisal will definitely help.

-The archetypal house inspector's report will include an evaluation of the integrity of the property's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and accessible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+The stereotypical house inspector's report will contain an evaluation of the integrity of the property's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.

 Being a documented and containing a carefully investigated opinion of value, appraisals are defensible and stand up in legal situations.